-Validate your manifest with the Office Add-in Validator
+Validate your manifest with the Yeoman generator for Office Add-ins

 Validate your manifest against the XML schema

 You can validate the manifest file against the XML Schema Definition (XSD) files.
 This will ensure that the manifest file follows the correct schema, including any namespaces for the elements you are using.
 If you copied elements from other sample manifests double check that you also include the appropriate namespaces.
 You can use an XML schema validation tool to perform this validation.

 To use a command-line XML schema validation tool to validate your manifest

 XSD_FILEwith the path to the manifest XSD file, and replace

 XML_FILEwith the path to the manifest XML file.